asif256000/boolean_cellcycle_analysis/NOTES.md

 1. For mammalian cell cycle, if no green arrow coming to it, there should be self-activation arrow, i.e. if it stays zero for one cell cycle, flip it to one.
 2. Change to replicate: CyclinD, p21-27, Cdh1 -> 1, others -> 0

+## Iteration 7:

+1. Represent the graph as matrix form to use in matlab
+2. Share the mammal log file
+3. Experiment with yeast cell cycle
+4. Document